Kiryowa Kiwanuka: Family

-Kiryow is married to Sarah Kiwanuka, whom he met in 1997.
+Kiwanuka is married to Sarah Kiwanuka, whom he met in 1997.
 They are the parents of four children.
 He has a younger brother, Bakadde Kiwanuka, who practices law in the United Kingdom.

 Other responsibilities

+Kiwanuka served as a member of the inaugural board of directors of the Petroleum Authority of Uganda (PAU) from October 2015 to October 2019.
+He was re-appointed to the board for a second term on 12 February 2020, serving until he assumed the position of Attorney General in June 2021.

+He also served as a member of the Makerere University Council from December 2018 to December 2022.
+During his tenure on the council, he chaired the Audit Committee and was a member of the Appointments Board.

-Kiryowa Kiwanuka serves on the board of directors of the Petroleum Authority of Uganda, since 2015.
-He also serves as the Chairman of Express Football Club, a premier league soccer club in Uganda.
+Additionally, he serves as the Chairman of Express Football Club, a premier league soccer club in Uganda.